 On entering the hotel you are met with a flight of stairs between the front desk and the elevators.
 Wheelchair access to the elevators is through another door at the far end of the hotel.
 The main doors automatically open, however the doors at the top of the wheelchair ramp do not and it is a bit awkward to get them open and avoid rolling back down the ramp.

 There are three restaurants on the property.
 The Lakeside Café is open for breakfast and dinner.
 The copper Room is only open for dinner and dancing (although friends who attempted to go dancing said the band was the first one they had seen that could make Mustang Sally sound like elevator music!)
 The only restaurant open for lunch was the Islands Bar, which had very limited accessible seating.
 (One day we sat in a corner with a low coffee table between us and our meals in our laps.)
-Prices in the restaurants were generally expensive ($14.00 for a hot dog, a few potato chips and a very small cole slaw.)
+Prices in the restaurants were generally expensive.

 Hot Spring Pools Access